 The Nonfiction Detectives have a great review:

 Lillian Hardin Armstrong came to the music scene when only men played music professionally.
 As a young girl, she studied music, but when she heard jazz, that was it.
 While working as the piano player for the New Orleans Creole Jazz Band, she met a fellow from New Orleans…Louis Armstrong.
-They married and would write together, play together, formed a band, The Hot Five, and recorded together. [picture book biography, ages 7 and up]
+They married and would write together, play together, form a band, The Hot Five, and record together. [picture book biography, ages 7 and up]

 Marian Anderson (born 1897)